Creating a Career Development Plan: Tips and Strategies

 - Enhances the chances for career progression.

-Making a career development plan requires evaluating abilities and strengths then implementing active steps to professional improvement.
+Creating a career development plan requires evaluating abilities and strengths then taking active steps toward professional advancement.

-The first step to create your career development plan is to assess your current skills, abilities as well as areas for improvement.
+The first step in creating your career plan of development is to determine your current skills, abilities strengths, areas of strength, and areas where improvement is needed.

 Ask yourself these questions: